 Thank you for your commitment and patience as we prepare to gradually return back to our respective campuses and ensure the safety and well-being of our KCU community.

-Health Guidelines and Safety Procedures
+Health and Safety Practices

 Employees must comply with at all times protective protocols that include, but are not limited to: